Colorblends

+serves landscape professionals and ambitious residential gardeners.

 Background

-The company's website says that Schipper & Company started in the Netherlands in 1912.
+The company's website states that Schipper & Company started in the Netherlands in 1912.
 Cornelis Schipper moved the company to the United States after World War II.
-Cornelis Nicolaas Schipper was born into a tulip farming family.
-He emigrated to the United States in 1947 and when he arrived he borrowed $1000 and purchased a car.
-He drove around getting orders in different towns for flower bulbs.
+Cornelis Nicolaas Schipper was born into a tulip farming family and emigrated to the United States in 1947.
+When he arrived in the United States he borrowed $1000 and purchased a car.
+He drove from town to town receiving orders for flower bulbs.
 He serviced florists and wholesale growers.

 Schipper & Company USA is still a privately owned business and Colorblends is part of the company.
-The company is owned by Tim Schipper.

-The company is located on the west side of Bridgeport, Connecticut and they feature a spring flower garden attraction called the "Colorblends Garden".
-The company operates under the trade names: Colorblends Wholesale Flowerbulbs and Colorblends Bulb Company.
-They have annual revenue of $4,480,480 and they employ 14 people at the Connecticut location.
+The company is located on the east side of Bridgeport, Connecticut at 747 Barnum Avenue and they feature a spring flower display garden attraction called the "Colorblends House and Spring Garden" which is located on 893 Clinton Ave on the west side of Bridgeport.
+The company operates under the trade names: Colorblends Wholesale Flowerbulbs.

 Museum

 Colorblends is one of the founders of the Amsterdam Tulip Museum in the Netherlands.
-Colorblends is Holland's largest tulip bulb mail-order operation in the United States.